Heart of a Book

 ★★★★☆

 WebGPU Compute offers a compelling take on webgpu, though not without flaws.
-While the treatment of compute is excellent, I found the sections on shader less convincing.
-The author makes some bold claims about Programming that aren't always fully supported.
-That said, the book's strengths in discussing Computers & Technology more than compensate for any weaknesses.
-Readers looking for programming will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Books, if not the definitive work.
+While the treatment of graphics is excellent, I found the sections on Computers & Technology less convincing.
+The author makes some bold claims about shader that aren't always fully supported.
+That said, the book's strengths in discussing Books more than compensate for any weaknesses.
+Readers looking for Programming will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on programming, if not the definitive work.

 ★★★★★

 WebGPU Compute offers a compelling take on webgpu, though not without flaws.
-While the treatment of Programming is excellent, I found the sections on Books less convincing.
-The author makes some bold claims about Books that aren't always fully supported.
-That said, the book's strengths in discussing Computers & Technology more than compensate for any weaknesses.
-Readers looking for Programming will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on wgsl, if not the definitive work.
+While the treatment of programming is excellent, I found the sections on programming less convincing.
+The author makes some bold claims about wgsl that aren't always fully supported.
+That said, the book's strengths in discussing simulation more than compensate for any weaknesses.
+Readers looking for webgpu will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on webgpu, if not the definitive work.

 ★★★★☆